 My vocabulary combines light-emitting diodes (LEDs) with contemporary reflective and transparent materials.
 The works range from the organic to the architectural.
 The concepts for my installations and sculptures are structural, concerned with the way that form, light, and reflected light merge.
 My wall works bridge the chasm between the technological and the handmade.
 I incorporate their materials into the form of the work: wires become lines; transparent and reflective sheeting become spatial illusions; LEDs become objects of various shapes, sizes, and colors.
-Together they act as discrete elements that form two-dimensional work, while the volumetric nature of their light amplifies and radiates color outward to suggest metaphorical spaces.
+Together they act as discrete elements that form two-dimensional work like paintings, while the volumetric nature of their light amplifies and radiates color outward to suggest metaphorical spaces.

 Click here for video of artist talk with Ruth Hardinger at Brian Morris Gallery, June 9, 2014